-This Art Nouveau Japanese fish decor is a classic R. Lalique design from 1924.
-Its so delicate and well carved that all details are highlighted.
-The light blue opalescent glass marks the heads and bodies of the fishes.
-The patine is light blue.
+This Art Deco decor is a classic R. Lalique design from 1927.
+Its so abstracted and well carved that all details are highlighted.
+The vivid blue glass marks the form of this lovely item.
+The condition is exellent.

 This pristine Art Deco ‘Archer’ car mascot designed by René Lalique in 1926 is a great example of the variety of the Lalique glass car-mascots in the late twenties.
 The decor of a young warrior stands out in this deep silver toned edition.

 Its signed with the molded signature R. Lalique and in script France.

 This bronze forged Art Deco lampfoot was designed by famous French designer Edgar Brandt.
 The lamp shade was designed by René Lalique.
 The ideal marriage of the two best designers in their field.
 Lalique worked with Brandt in the late twenties and made several of these cooparations in light, glass and bronze.